 SQL Server agent plays an important role in the day-to-day tasks of a database administrator (DBA).
 It is often overlooked as one of the main tools for SQL Server management.
 Its purpose is to ease the implementation of tasks for the DBA, with its full-function scheduling engine, which allows you to schedule your own jobs and scripts.

 Log shipping is the process of automating the backup of database and transaction log files on a production SQL server and then restoring them onto a standby server.
 Enterprise Editions only supports log shipping.
 In log shipping, the transactional log file from one server is automatically updated into the backup database on the other server.
-If one server fails, the other server will have the same DB can be used this as the Disaster Recovery plan.
-The key feature of log shipping is that is will automatically backup transaction logs throughout the day and automatically restore them on the standby server at a defined interval.
+If one server fails, the other server will have the same DB that can be used as the Disaster Recovery plan.
+The key feature of log shipping is that it will automatically backup transaction logs throughout the day and automatically restore them on the standby server at a defined interval.

 sp_renamedb 'oldname', 'newname'